sethupathib/Answers/README.md

 3. Clock Sink Point Clustering.
 Why is it such a big deal?
 Why have we not solved this well enough?
 4. Should one become a competitive programmer to be a good EDA Researcher?
 5. Tech Mapping (Very Hard).
+6. 'Strings' <-- How important are they in EDA?
+7. Discuss Thens' paper (Graph Based Floorplanning).
+Again, Macro Mapping onto Graphs?
+How to do this?
+8. Legaliser.
 ------------------------
 ### **Project Ideas**